Dengue vaccine: CYD-TDV (Dengvaxia)

+CYD-TDV, sold under the brand name Dengvaxia and made by Sanofi Pasteur, is a live attenuated tetravalent vaccine that is administered as three separate injections, with the initial dose followed by two additional shots given six and twelve months later.
+The US Food and Drug Administration (FDA) granted the application for Dengvaxia priority review designation and a tropical disease priority review voucher.
+The approval of Dengvaxia was granted to Sanofi Pasteur.

+The vaccine has been approved in 19 countries and the European Union, but it is not approved in the US for use in individuals not previously infected by any dengue virus serotype or for whom this information is unknown.

-CYD-TDV, sold under the brand name Dengvaxia and made by Sanofi Pasteur, is a live attenuated tetravalent chimeric vaccine made using recombinant DNA technology by replacing the PrM (pre-membrane) and E (envelope) structural genes of the yellow fever attenuated 17D strain vaccine with those from the four dengue serotypes.
+Dengvaxia is a chimeric vaccine made using recombinant DNA technology by replacing the PrM (pre-membrane) and E (envelope) structural genes of the yellow fever attenuated 17D strain vaccine with those from the four dengue serotypes.
 Evidence indicates that CYD-TDV is partially effective in preventing infection, but may lead to a higher risk of severe disease in those who have not been previously infected and then do go on to contract the disease.
-It is not clear why the vaccinated seronegative population have more serious adverse outcomes.
+It is not clear why the vaccinated seronegative population had more serious adverse outcomes.
 A plausible hypothesis is the phenomenon of antibody-dependent enhancement (ADE).
 American virologist Scott Halstead was one of the first researchers to identify the ADE phenomenon.
-Dr. Halstead and his colleague Dr. Phillip Russell proposed that the vaccine only be used after antibody testing, to rule out prior dengue exposure and avoid vaccination of sero-negative individuals.
+Dr. Halstead and his colleague Dr. Phillip Russell proposed that the vaccine only be used after antibody testing, to check for prior dengue exposure and avoid vaccination of sero-negative individuals.

 Common side effects include headache, pain at the site of injection, and general muscle pains.
 Severe side effects may include anaphylaxis.
 Use is not recommended in people with poor immune function.
 Safety of use during pregnancy is unclear.
 Dengvaxia is a weakened but live vaccine and works by triggering an immune response against four types of dengue virus.